Last Updated December 16, 2021

 1. Types of Personal Information We Collect

 The following list describes the general categories of Personal Information we have collected or otherwise received in the past 12 months along with examples of some of the types of information within these categories that may qualify as Personal Information and which we may have collected or otherwise received.
 It also describes the categories of such information we may continue to collect and our uses of it.
-The examples are not intended to be comprehensive, and there may be overlap between categories.

 - Commercial and financial information, such as records of property, products, or services purchased, obtained, or considered; other investing or consuming histories or tendencies; information on investments, assets, expenses, accounts, net worth, tax information, holdings, account balances, transaction history, utility bills, bank statements, credit history, and trust and estate planning documents